First Grade Curriculum

 - Identify standard measuring tools-length (ruler), weight (scale), temperature (thermometer)

-- Identify and compare the value of pennies, nickels, dimes, and quarters, and dollar bills
+- Identify pennies, nickels, dimes, and quarters, and dollar bills and their value

 - Identify a thermometer as a tool for measuring temperature

-- Tell time to the hour, half-hour, and quarter hour on an analog and digital clock
+- Tell time to the hour and half hour

-- Identify, describe, and compare plane and solid figures including circles, triangles, parallelogram, squares, rectangles, spheres, cylinders, rectangular prisms, pyramids, cones, and cubes
+- Identify, describe, and compare circles, triangles, squares, rectangles, spheres, and cubes

 - Identify shapes having line symmetry